Master Bedroom Makeover (Part One)

 - The Hardware

 As far as I know this was the original hardware that came on it, and it wasn’t adding much interest.
 I wanted something that would say modern farmhouse, and I found some drawer pulls that are perfect!
 They are oil-rubbed bronze and slightly more masculine looking, but close to the same shape as the pulls on my dresser (coordinating but not matching).
-They came in a pack of ten for $18, which is a SMOKING deal!
+They came in a pack of ten.

 - The Legs